bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 g

-“global” — that is,that we intend to use it to find all matches within a string rather than just finding the first [match.it](http://match.it/) does alter the behavior of the String `match()` method and the `RegExp exec()` method in important ways.
+“global " — that is,that we intend to use it to find all matches within a string rather than just finding the first [match.it](http://match.it/) does alter the behavior of the String `match()` method and the `RegExp exec()` method in important ways.

 i